adnanqidwai/RAG-TTS-Agent/README.md

 - Part 3: Giving a voice to the agent: Develop a voice interface for the agent using Sarvam's TTS system.

 The implementation details are mentioned in the README.md file in the respective folders.
+**Note**:

+- This implementation can be done using any LLM model, but for this assignment, we use the Gemini series of models by Google, using their free API.
+- Sentence embeddings are generated using the ChromaDB library using the default `all-MiniLM-L6-v2` model, which is very small.
+- Hence, this implementation works smoothly on CPUs and does not require a GPU.

 ## Directory Structure
 ```